eldstal/CTF/README.md

 ```

 # TODO
-All the above.

 ## Backends
 - CTFd
-- rCTF
 - ...

-Auto-detection would be cool, so the user can provide a URL and a proper backend is selected automatically.
-This should be possible with some well-chosen fingerprints.
+A global (persistent) cookie jar to keep from having to authenticate new sessions on every restart

 ## Frontend
-A simple print-a-table thing to begin with
+A simple print-a-table thing to begin with, this is already implemented as `--frontend basic`

 After that, the [sky](https://blessed.readthedocs.io/en/latest/) is the limit!

 Support is in place for multiple frontends active at the same time, so maybe one for sound, one for video, one for external lighting effects, etc.

-## Nepotism
-Support for "special" teams to always keep visible.
-My team is blue, the bad guys are gray.
-Boo, those guys!